-We will be permitted to increase the Revolving Facility and/or add one or more tranches of term loans in an aggregate amount not to exceed the sum of (i) \$100 million plus (ii) an unlimited additional amount, provided that (in the case of clause (ii)), after giving effect to such increases, the pro forma Consolidated Leverage Ratio (as defined in the Credit Agreement) would not exceed 2.0:1.0, and the aggregate amount of all incremental increases under the Revolving Facility does not exceed \$50,000,000.
+We will be permitted to increase the Revolving Facility and/or add one or more tranches of term loans in an aggregate amount not to exceed the sum of (i) \$100 million plus (ii) an unlimited additional amount, provided that (in the case of clause (iii)), after giving effect to such increases, the pro forma Consolidated Leverage Ratio (as defined in the Credit Agreement) would not exceed 2.0:1.0, and the aggregate amount of all incremental increases under the Revolving Facility does not exceed \$50,000,000.

 The interest rates per annum applicable to the Senior Credit Facilities (other than in respect of Swingline Loans) will be Term SOFR as defined in the agreement plus an applicable margin or, at our option, an alternate base rate plus an applicable margin.
-Our interest rate for the 2023 Six Months for the Senior Credit Facilities inclusive of the savings from the interest rate swap described below is 5.7%.
+The interest rate for the 2023 Nine Months on our Senior Credit Facilities, net of the savings from the interest rate swap described below, was 5.1%, with an all-interest rate, including all associated costs, of 5.7%.
 Interest is payable at the end of the selected interest period but no less frequently than quarterly and on the date of maturity.